CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/04-date.md

     and time. `now()` is a Postgres function that is equivalent to `current_timestamp`.

-* `with time zone` (`time` and `timestamp` only): there's several different ways to explicitly include the time zone for an input value - for example, by abbreviations such as `EST` and `PST`, by using an _offset_ that indicates the number of hours difference from Coordinated Universal Time (UTC), or by using an area and location such as `America/New York`. `timestamptz` (which we used in the new table above) is Postgres shorthand for `timestamp with time zone`.
+* `with time zone` (`time` and `timestamp` only): `timestamptz` (which we used in the new table above) is Postgres shorthand for `timestamp with time zone`.
+There's several different ways to explicitly include the time zone for an input value - for example, by abbreviations such as `EST` and `PST`, by using an _offset_ that indicates the number of hours difference from Coordinated Universal Time (UTC), or by using an area and location such as `America/New York`.

     The value stored internally in Postgres is in UTC, so if an input value has a time zone, it is converted to UTC using the offset for the included